-Disfigurement: When an accident has left a person with scarring or other visible injuries, a claim for disfigurement may be presented.
+- Disfigurement: When an accident has left a person with scarring or other visible injuries, a claim for disfigurement may be presented.

 - Disability: When a person cannot attend to the activities they were able to before an accident, a claim for disability may be presented.

 - Wrongful Death: For the family of a person killed in a car accident, the Illinois Wrongful Death Act allows recovery for funeral expenses, loss of financial support, and the loss of consortium (companionship).

 - Property Damage: This includes damage to the vehicle involved in the collision as well as any personal property damaged in a crash, such as cell phones, computers, or other personal belongings.

-- Emotional Distress: Damages may be awarded for feelings of fright, nervousness, and stress following a serious accident.
+- Emotional Distress: Damages may be awarded for feelings of fright, nervousness, and stress following a severe accident.

 - Punitive Damages: In cases where the driver was incredibly reckless, a judge may allow punitive damages to be pursued.
 Unlike compensatory damages, this type of damages is intended to punish the other party.
-Punitive damages may be awarded in drunk driving cases or other situations involving extreme recklessness.
+Punitive damages may be awarded in drunk driving cases or different situations involving extreme recklessness.

 At Rosenfeld Injury Lawyers, we not only have experience negotiating full and fair settlements with insurance companies, but we also have experience in the courtroom.
 We are not afraid to take insurance companies to court when they are not evaluating our clients’ cases properly.
 We’ve taken on State Farm, Allstate, USAA, Progressive, Liberty Mutual, and Nationwide and won.

 By law, all drivers in Illinois are required to carry liability insurance coverage of $25,000 per person and $50,000 per accident, according to the Illinois secretary of state.
 Despite these requirements, more than 13% of drivers on Illinois roads and highways operate vehicles without any liability insurance, according to data from the Insurance Research Council.

 So what happens if an uninsured driver causes a crash that injures you?